ihatchmcgill/startup/README.md

 - **Application text content** - Consistent fonts and color scheme.
 - **Application images** - Uses correct styling for the included images on the website.
 Most of them are just placeholders.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- **login** - When you press enter or the login button it takes you to the feedpage and saves your username inside the localStorage.
+The username is used throughout the application.
+- **database** - Displays messages, reviews, and feed all dynamically through the use of localStorage as a place holder for real database values
+- **WebSocket** - I implemented a way to send messages and switch between inboxes.
+This will be replaced with WebSocket messages later.
+- **application logic** - The application is much more complete now and users can interact with it in many different ways.
+This includes creating feed posts, replying to company reviews, and sending messages to other users.